perhaps the most momentous summit meeting in pop music history, Frank and Elvis

 (left) and CD

 (right).
+(These are paid links.)
 Another PBS special, called Vintage Sinatra, airing in 2003 and

 featuring the singer's solo performances, has yet to be released.